Skip to content

 One of Murphy's most iconic achievements came in 1997 when she was selected as the face of Calvin Klein's Eternity fragrance, succeeding Christy Turlington.
 This campaign, photographed by Michael Thompson, featured Murphy in ethereal, romantic settings that captured the essence of timeless love, solidifying her status as a modern muse.

-Carolyn Murphy's career unfolded during a major era in the fashion industry, particularly the 1990s "supermodel" golden age, when models wielded significant influence akin to today's influencers.
-The market was characterized by lucrative contracts from American brands like Calvin Klein, which dominated the advertising world with campaigns that blurred the lines between art and commerce.
+Carolyn Murphy's career unfolded during a pivotal era in the fashion industry, particularly the 1990s "supermodel" golden age, when models wielded significant influence akin to today's influencers.
+The market was characterized by lucrative contracts from American brands like Calvin Klein, which dominated the advertising landscape with campaigns that blurred the lines between art and commerce.

 Today, Carolyn Murphy remains an active figure in the fashion world, balancing selective modeling assignments with family life.
 She gave birth to her daughter, Dylan, in 2005, with whom she shares a close bond, often crediting motherhood as a grounding influence.